Struggling with acne, pimples, and blemishes? Luckily for you, there’s a natural solution to your problem: cleansing bentonite clay face mask!

 - Tips on using homemade clay mask for acne:

-Apart from powerful lavender (as it should be in order to kill the hateful bacteria), all the ingredients are a must.
-They complement each other perfectly and make an excellent DIY anti-acne concoction!
+The ingredients complement each other perfectly and make an excellent DIY anti-acne concoction!

-Whether you want to omit or change the ingredients, you’ll consequently change the sole purpose of the recipe.
-Apart from the lavender oil/hydrosol substitution, I’d recommend no other changes.
+Whether you want to omit or change the ingredients, you’ll consequently change the sole purpose of the recipe, so I don’t recommend that (apart from the vegetable glycerin).

 Yes, this clay face mask doesn’t smell too prettily (I’m not a fan of tea tree), but that’s not what it’s here for anyway.